 - 2-3 Tbsp agave nectar, maple syrup, or powdered sugar (or honey if not vegan)

-- Add peanut butter, starting with 2 Tbsp and adding from there to desired taste.
+Add peanut butter, starting with lower end of range (2 Tbsp as original recipe is written) and adding from there to desired taste.

 *Prep time does not include chilling coconut milk overnight.

 - Fiber: 3.2g